nodejs/node/doc/api/perf_hooks.md

 provided by the `PerformanceNodeTiming` class.
 If the named `startMark` does not exist, then `startMark` is set to [`timeOrigin`][] by default.

-The `endMark` argument must identify any *existing* `PerformanceMark` in the Performance Timeline or any of the timestamp properties provided by the `PerformanceNodeTiming` class.
-If the named `endMark` does not exist, an error will be thrown.
+The optional `endMark` argument must identify any *existing* `PerformanceMark` in the Performance Timeline or any of the timestamp properties provided by the `PerformanceNodeTiming` class. `endMark` will be `performance.now()` if no parameter is passed, otherwise if the named `endMark` does not exist, an error will be thrown.

 ### `performance.nodeTiming`